 Although not as popular as boiling hot soup, especially ginseng chicken soup, chogyetang is another nourishing chicken soup that’s perfect for hot summer days!
 Chogyetang originates from the northern regions of Korea (now North Korea), and is often referred to as a North Korean dish.
 Prepared as a sophisticated dish with many delicacies, it also used to be served in the Royal Court.

-Cho in cho-gye-tang means vinegar, and gye comes from the word gyeja (계자), which is the northern dialect of gyeoja (겨자, hot mustard).
-As the name suggests, this chicken soup is flavored with vinegar and hot mustard, which gives the flavorful soup plenty of tang!
+Cho in cho-gye-tang means vinegar.
+Gye means chicken but some people think it’s from the word gyeja (계자), which is the northern dialect of gyeoja (겨자, hot mustard).
+Regardless, this chicken soup is flavored with vinegar and hot mustard, which gives the flavorful soup plenty of tang!

 The soup starts with a base stock that’s made similar to the one that’s used to make dak gomtangor dak kalguksu(닭칼국수, chicken noodle soup), typically with a whole chicken.
 But, who needs to have the stove on for that long when the weather is miserably hot!
 So, I decided to use a shortcut for this recipe by using a commercially made chicken stock and boneless, skinless breast.
 The chicken cooks in less than 10 minutes!
 The broth is still flavorful with the help from the high quality chicken stock.